fusionjs/fusionjs.github.io/documentation/docs/references/web-workers.md

 workerUrl(url: string): string
 ```

-It takes as input the path to your service worker file and will return the internal Babel-bundled URL.
+It takes as input the path to your web worker file and will return the internal Babel-bundled URL.
 This URL can then be passed to the `Worker` constructor.
 For example, the following code creates a web worker within a Fusion.js client-side plugin.

 ```js
 // web-worker-plugin.js